How To Choose An IVF Clinic

 Most clinics have similar success rates, therefore it is important to look at what is relevant to you and then do the comparison.

-- Look at the success rate for your age range, the type of treatment that is relevant to you and compare to other women in a similar situation with similar challenges.
+- Look at the success rate for your age range, the type of treatment that is relevant to you and compare this to other women in a similar situation with similar challenges.

 - Assess the size of the clinic and how many cycles they perform each year.
 Smaller clinic’s success rates will change more dramatically because they have fewer patients.